awsdocs/aws-systems-manager-user-guide/doc_source/syman-inventory-troubleshooting.md

 ## Skipped<a name="sysman-inventory-troubleshooting-skipped"></a>

 If the status of the inventory association for an instance shows **Skipped**, this means that you created a *global inventory association* \(to collect inventory from all instances\), but the skipped instance already had an inventory association assigned to it\.
-The global inventory association was not assigned to this instance, and no inventory was collected by the global inventory association\.
+The global inventory association wasn't assigned to this instance, and no inventory was collected by the global inventory association\.
 However, the instance will still report inventory data when the existing inventory association runs\.

 If you don't want the instance to be skipped by the global inventory association, you must delete the existing inventory association\.
 To view existing inventory associations, choose **State Manager** in the Systems Manager console and then locate associations that use the `AWS-GatherSoftwareInventory` SSM document\.